mikisvaz/rbbt/tutorial/background/index.md

 Note how the praise is only executed once for each name.
-To ensure that we execute these jobs in a clean environment, just for the purposes of this example, each time we move the default `workdir` of the workflow to a temporary files that get erased at the end.
+To ensure that we execute these jobs in a clean environment, just for the purposes of this example, each time we move the default `workdir` of the workflow to a temporary files that get erased at the end, otherwise the next time we run it, it would not even execute the initial `praise` jobs.
+The workflow subsystem has support for background execution forking new processes, job management and monitoring, transparent delegation to remote servers, automatic REST and SOAP web services, automatically generated HTML interface, ect.

 Most of the time spent in developing a project in bioinformatics is devoted to gathering and tidying data, and preparing the infrastructure that will support